TechnologyMan101/linux-mint-setup-script/README.md

 # linux-mint-setup-script
-Bash Script to Set Up a Fresh Install of Linux Mint 20.x and above.
+Bash script to set up a fresh install of Linux Mint.

-# This script is now being retired due to lack of use and testing, and maintenance issues.
-This script will no longer be maintained.

 # Documentation